 Saving for retirement is more of a marathon than a sprint.
 It requires significant planning and discipline to start as early as possible in order to meet your ultimate future goals.
 Too often individuals wait until the last decade or two of their working lives to evaluate what they will need to afford a comfortable retirement, let alone commit to a retirement savings plan to help them pay expenses during that period.
-In fact, according to the Employee Benefit Research Institute’s (EBRI) 2017 Retirement Confidence Survey, only 18 percent of workers feel very confident that they will able to afford a comfortable retirement.
+In fact, according to the Employee Benefit Research Institute’s (EBRI) 2022 Retirement Confidence Survey, only 28 percent of workers feel very confident that they will be able to afford a comfortable retirement.

 The first step in planning for retirement is to consider how you would like to spend your free time for 20, 30 or even 40 years.
 Do you hope to enjoy your time on the golf course, vacationing in exotic locales or traveling frequently to spend time with out-of-state family and friends?
 Do you hope to have a second home or to purchase a boat?